Build a Comprehensive Electronic Symbols Library in Altium Designer

 Where to Find Schematic Symbols for Your Libraries

 You could spend time drawing out schematic symbols for every component in your design, but you can save yourself plenty of time when you use Altium Designer.
 The Manufacturer Part Search panel in Altium Designer allows users to search for components that include the CAD data they need for their schematics and PCB layout.
 This tool also provides supply chain information and sourcing data in the same window.
 You can quickly source the components you need for your design libraries when you use Altium Designer.

 - Building libraries starts with creating a schematic symbol using CAD tools in your electrical design software.

 - For more advanced components, like high pin count BGAs, Altium Designer helps you quickly create complex schematic symbols and add them to your electronic symbols library files.

-- The Manufacturer Part Search panel in Altium Designer helps you quickly find components that only have a complete package of CAD data for use in your design documents.
+- The Manufacturer Part Search panel in Altium Designer helps you conduct web part lookups to find components that only have a complete package of CAD data for use in your design documents.

 The Manufacturer Part Search panel in Altium Designer is the ideal tool to locate components with available schematic symbols for your electronic component libraries.

 Real components for a circuit board need a PCB footprint and 3D model in addition to a schematic symbol.
-Each component needs to integrate all three pieces of information into a components library for use in PCB projects.
-Once you’re ready to create your PCB layout, your design tools will need to access data from your component libraries so that you can create a real circuit board.
+Each component needs to integrate all three pieces of information into a component library for use in PCB projects.
+Once you’re ready to create your PCB layout, your design tools will need to access data from your component part library so that you can create a real circuit board.

 Just like symbols for electronic circuit diagrams, a designer may need to build their own PCB footprints for use in a circuit board layout.
 Some footprints are standardized and can be found in generic component libraries or manufacturer’s CAD data, but other components may need to be created from scratch.
 Just as is the case for symbol creation, Altium Designer makes footprint creation easy.